robertluwang/miniguide-kvm/README.md

 # kvm-miniguide
-a mini guide for KVM
+A minimal guide for KVM